 Windsor has a mobility scooter and wheelchair hire scheme.
 This can be found in the main coach park but it is essential to book ahead.
 Please call 01753 622330

-There will be a strong police presence on both days so you will have no problems finding a Police Officer if required.
+There is always a strong police presence on event days so you will have no problems finding a Police Officer if required.

-Windsor has a large team of volunteers who will be on hand to assist visitors who have questions.
-In addition the official Town Crier will be available in the town centre to answer your questions.
+Windsor has a large team of ‘Ambassador’ volunteers on hand to assist visitors who have questions.
+In addition Windsor’s official Town Crier Chris Brown will be on duty in the town centre to welcome visitors and answer your questions.